wudi-ldd/SAM-Annotation/README.md

 # SAM_Annotation

-# Dense Sandstone Image Annotation with SegmenAnything (SAM)
+# Tight Sandstone Image Annotation with SegmenAnything (SAM)

-Welcome to our repository that focuses on efficient and precise annotation and segmentation of dense sandstone images.
+Welcome to our repository that focuses on efficient and precise annotation and segmentation of tight sandstone images.
 This codebase is dedicated to the data annotation tool designed using PyQt5.
 For the UNet image segmentation part and the fine-tuning of the SAM model, please refer to our other repositories.

 [FineTuneSAM-with-Bounding-Box](https://github.com/wudi-ldd/FineTuneSAM-with-Bounding-Box).